elecbrick/explainusb/README.md

 2. A pair of strings or lists of '0','1' characters or 0,1 digits for D+/D-
 3. A list of bytes, the content between but excluding SYNC and EOP

-For example, the following are all equivalent initializers:
+For example, the following are all equivalent initializers for an ACK packet:
 ```Python
     USBPacket("KJKJKJKKJJKJJKKK__J")
     USBPacket(("0101010011011000001", "1010101100100111000"))